Profile: Malala Yousafzai

 It has only been five years since Pakistani schoolgirl Malala Yousafzai wrote an anonymous diary about life under Taliban rule in north-west Pakistan.

-Since then she has been shot in the head by the militants and become the youngest person ever to win the Nobel Peace Prize.
+Since then she has been shot in the head by the militants, and has become the youngest person ever to win the Nobel Peace Prize.

 When she was shot in the head in October 2012 by a Taliban gunman, she was already well known in Pakistan, but that one shocking act catapulted her to international fame.